ayseguldahi/canada-hate-crime-dashboard/README.md

 ## 📊 Project Overview

+Hate crimes are criminal offenses motivated by bias, prejudice, or hate against a person's race, religion, gender, sexual orientation, or other identity.
+These acts target not just individuals but the social groups they represent, and they can deeply affect entire communities.
+In Canada, hate crimes are a serious and growing concern.
+According to Statistics Canada, police-reported hate crimes increased by over 269% between 2014 (1,295 incidents) and 2023 (4,777 incidents).
+The most commonly targeted groups include race or ethnicity, religion, and sexual orientation.

+What to do if you or someone you know experiences a hate crime: In Canada, victims are encouraged to report hate crimes to local police services.
+Provincial and local organizations also provide support for trauma, legal help, and community safety.

-This interactive D3.js project visualizes police-reported hate crime data across Canadian provinces from 2014 to 2023.
+This dashboard explores Canada's police-reported hate crimes from 2014 to 2023.
+You can view trends over time, compare motivations by region and year, and interact with a geospatial map.
+The data comes from Statistics Canada's Table 35-10-0191-01.
+This interactive D3.js project visualizes, police-reported hate crime data across Canadian provinces from 2014 to 2023.
 The dashboard is split across three pages:

 - **Line Chart:** View national and regional hate crime trends over time.
 - **Comparative Bar Chart:** Compare hate crime motivations between years or cities.